visika/tesi-magistrale/thesis.typ

 For too small values of $N$, we will observe strong oscillations in the value of $sigma_N (expval(A))$, because we are using too few evaluations of $expval(A)_i^N$ to obtain a good estimation of the error, i.e. there is no sufficient statistics.

 === Thermostats
-#text(blue)[
 For a sufficiently large system, averages computed in the microcanonical ensemble, with fixed $(N,V,E)$, are not much different from those computed in the canonical ensemble, with fixed $(N,V,T)$.
 However, it may be desirable to be able to generate @md trajectories that span the canonical ensemble, for example because one may want to control the temperature exactly.
 Moreover, some system may not be ergodic, with the harmonic system being an egregious example.
 This means that given an initial set of positions and momenta, $({arrow(r)^0}, {arrow(p)^0})$, solving the Newton's equation of motion generates a trajectory that does not visit every neighbourhood of configurational space.
 In such a situation time averages are biased, and do not provide good approximations for ensemble averages.

 One way to overcome this problem is to couple the simulated system with an external heat bath, provided that all degrees of freedom are interacting with the bath.
 Several techniques have been developed, but not all of them are capable of overcoming the ergodicity problem.
 One that does is the thermostat developed by Andersen, @andersenMolecularDynamicsSimulations1980 which is based on the concept of stochastic collisions.
 We know that is a perfect gas at some temperature $T$ the velocities are distributed according to the Maxwell distribution
 $
   f(v) dif v
   = (m / (2 pi k_B T))^(3 / 2) 4 pi v^2 exp(-(m v^2)/(2k_B T)) dif v.
 $
 Therefore, one way to generate the canonical ensemble is to perform a @md simulation by repeatedly drawing velocities from a Maxwell distribution.
 This periodic velocity re-initialization procedure also redistributes energy between different modes, and so it is an effective way to overcome the ergodicity problem.
 It can be shown that the frequency of these velocity re-initializations does not affect the ability to sample the canonical ensemble; however, drawing the velocities too often will result in the system moving very slowly from one region of configuration space to another; drawing them too seldom results in slow transfer of energy between different modes, which would only overcome the ergodicity problem slowly.
 Finding the appropriate time interval between velocities randomizations is then a matter of finding the right compromise to maximize efficiency.
-]

 In *Andersen dynamics*, constant temperature is imposed by stochastic collisions with a heath bath.
 With a (small) probability the collisions act occasionally on velocity components of randomly selected particles.